chengzhuzhang94/Local-Signal-Detection/README.md

 # File Overview

 All Matlab code files and plots are stored at two folders: "**Matlab Code**" and "**Visualization**".
 They contain matlab code scripts and associated plots respectively.
-Under the folder "**Matlab Code**", we have
+Under the folder "**Matlab Code**", we have following main scripts that start with the prefix "github_"

 - The file `github_numerical_simulation` is for simulation code for the case when the response variable is continuous.